-3.2 Possibly controlling and conditioning variables
+3.2 Possible controlling and conditioning variables

-Parameters are referred to as controlling or conditioning variables if they have been used to explain the topographic development of the Rhône drainage basin across scales including: uplift (Wittmann et al., 2007), precipitation and/or glacial inheritance (Schlunegger and Norton, 2013) and erodibility (Kühni and Pfiffner, 2001).
-As such, these variables potentially explain the patterns of first-order morphometric variables outlined above.
-We assign quantitative values for the four variables to each tributary basin, thereby using published maps as basis (see chapter 2).
+Parameters are referred to as controlling or conditioning variables if they have been used to explain the topographic development of the Rhône drainage basin across scales including uplift (Wittmann et al., 2007), precipitation and/or glacial inheritance (Schlunegger and Norton, 2013) and erodibility (Kühni and Pfiffner, 2001).
+These variables potentially explain the patterns of first-order morphometric variables outlined above.
+We assign quantitative values for the four variables to each tributary basin, using published maps as a basis (see Sect.
+2).

-306 3.2.1 Uplift
+3.2.1 Uplift

-We explore the controls of rock uplift on the landscape from of the Rhône basin thereby considering two different time scales.
-First, patterns of long-term exhumation and related rock uplift can be extracted from apatite fission track cooling ages (chapter 1.2).
-Accordingly, for each tributary basin, we calculate mean cooling-ages based on the map by Vernon et al. (2008).
-The tributary basins are then categorized using a ternary division into relatively recent (1.5-5 My), intermediate (5-8 My) and old (>8 My ago) cooling ages, which basically follows the assignment to classes by Vernon et al. (2008).
+We consider two different timescales by exploring the controls of rock uplift on the landscape of the Rhône.
+First, patterns of long-term exhumation and related rock uplift can be extracted from apatite fission-track cooling ages (Sect.
+1.2).
+Accordingly, for each tributary basin, we calculate mean cooling ages based on the map by Vernon et al. (2008).
+The tributary basins are then categorized using a ternary division into relatively recent (1.5-5 My ago), intermediate (5-8 My ago) and old (>8 My ago) cooling ages.
+This division approximately follows the assignment to classes by Vernon et al. (2008).

-To account also for recent surface uplift rates, we use the data provided by Schlatter et al. 2005, which we interpolated along the study area.
-This dataset is based on geodetic levelling surveys conducted for around 10.000 control points all over Switzerland by the Swiss Federal Office of Topography between ~1903 and 2003.
-We divide recent surface uplift into three intervals including low (0.5-0.9 mm/a), intermediate (0.9-1.4 mm/a) and high (1.4-1.6 mm/a) rates and assigned related classes to each tributary basin.
+To account for recent surface uplift rates, we use the data provided by Schlatter et al. (2005), which we interpolated along the study area.
+This data set is based on geodetic levelling surveys conducted for around 10 000 control points over Switzerland by the Swiss Federal Office of Topography between $\sim 1903$ and 2003.
+We divide recent surface uplift into three intervals including low (0.5-0.9 mm a $^{-1}$ ), intermediate (0.9-1.4 mm a $^{-1}$ ) and high (1.4-1.6 mm a $^{-1}$ ) rates and assign related classes to each tributary basin.

-320 3.2.2 Precipitation
+3.2.2 Precipitation

-321 We use the distribution of respectively total annual precipitation (amount) and annual 90th percentiles (intensity) of total daily precipitation, respectively, to characterize modern 322 precipitation rates and patterns.
-Computations are based on the RhiresD product of the Swiss 323 Federal Office of Meteorology and Climatology MeteoSwiss (Schwarb, 2000).
-RhiresD is a 324 gridded daily precipitation dataset covering the Swiss territory with a spatial resolution of $\sim 2x^2$ 325 km from 1961 to present.
-Computations are conducted directly on the native grid and 326 consecutively distributed over a 250x250 m grid by proximal interpolation.
-Precipitation 327 amount and 90th percentile of total daily precipitation were calculated on annual basis and 328 averaged over the 52 year period 1961-2012 for each catchment.
-Quantiles are computed only 329 for wet days, assuming a threshold of 1 mm/day for distinguishing wet and dry days.
-330
+The distribution of total annual precipitation (amount) and annual 90th percentiles (intensity) of total daily precipitation are used to characterize modern precipitation rates and patterns, respectively.
+Computations are based on the RhiresD product of the Swiss Federal Office of Meteorology and Climatology MeteoSwiss (Schwarb, 2000).
+RhiresD is a gridded daily precipitation data set covering the Swiss territory with a spatial resolution of $\sim 2 \times 2$ km from 1961 to present.
+Computations are conducted directly on the native grid and are consecutively distributed over a 250 × 250 m grid by proximal interpolation.
+The precipitation amount and 90th percentile of total daily precipitation were calculated on an annual basis and averaged over the 52-year period 1961-2012 for each catchment.
+Quantiles are computed only for wet days, assuming a threshold of $1 \text{ mm day}^{-1}$ for distinguishing wet and dry days.

-For the precipitation amount, we divide the basins into three evenly spaced classes: 975-1340, 1340-1840 and 1840-2278 mm/y.
-For the precipitation intensity indicated by the 90th percentile, we also divide the basins into three evenly spaced classes: 19-25, 25-31 and 31-37 mm/day.
+For the precipitation amount, we divide the basins into three evenly spaced classes: 975-1340, 1340-1840 and $1840-2278 \,\mathrm{mm\,year^{-1}}$ .
+For the precipitation intensity indicated by the 90th percentile, we also divide the basins into three evenly spaced classes: 19-25, 25-31 and $31-37 \,\mathrm{mm\,day^{-1}}$ .

-- 335 - 336 3.2.3 Glacial inheritance
+3.2.3 Glacial inheritance